CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Proposed Method

 where $\tau$ is a tunable temperature and $k$ is the number of negative samples for each positive sample.

-Equ (\ref{equ:method:ctr_loss}) incorporates all unlabeled nodes in the objective.
+Note that Equ (\ref{equ:method:ctr_loss}) incorporates all unlabeled nodes in the objective function.
 This enables a GNN to learn from the neighborhood context of the massive unlabeled nodes, inducing the model to capture more diverse patterns for generating more powerful node embeddings.
-Additional analyses refer to Appendix B.2.
+Additional analyses refer to \ref{app:discussion:diverse_pattern}.